History of Hofstra University in Timeline

 On July 1, 1939, Hofstra College separated from New York University.

-In 1939, Hofstra became an independent college after starting as an extension of New York University.
+In 1939, Hofstra became an independent college, separating from New York University.

-In 1939, the Dutch ambassador to the United States left behind a flag of the Netherlands, influencing Hofstra's school colors, university seal, and coat of arms.
+In 1939, the Dutch ambassador to the United States left behind a flag of the Netherlands, which influenced Hofstra's school colors, university seal and coat of arms.

 February 16, 1940: Absolute Charter Granted